Augustine

 Cecil County Historical

-Mrs. Oliver M. Currier of Havre de Grace, Maryland dated 1975.
-In
+from Mrs. Oliver M. Currier of Havre de Grace, Maryland dated

 Robinson of Long Beach CA. The Sermon Book was given to Mrs.

-of a book of sermons preached by a Currier preacher in England at the
+remains of a book of sermons preached by a Currier preacher in

 Augustine

-family bible.The birth, death and wedding dates noted above and those
+death and wedding dates noted above and those of the children of

-Sermon Book.
-Mrs. Robinson had already sent the genealogical sheets and
+found in the Sermon Book.
+Mrs. Robinson had already sent the

 Children of